Battle of Malplaquet: Aftermath

-Before peace talks resumed in 1710, Marlborough wrote to the allied negotiators that "thanks to our victory..., you may have what peace you want".
-This view was used on the loss of Mons, which exposed the French interior, while the losses incurred at Malplaquet meant they could only act on the defensive.
-In spring 1710, the Allies resumed their advance almost unopposed; by September they had broken through the secondary line of the "Pré carré", capturing Douai, Béthune, Aire and Saint-Venant.
-Short of supplies, and with many regiments reduced to less than half their official size, Villars could not risk the last significant French field army in another battle.
+In early 1710, Marlborough wrote to the Allied negotiators at Geertruidenberg that "thanks to our victory..., you may have what peace you want".
+This was because capturing Mons left France open to invasion, while their losses at Malplaquet meant they could only act on the defensive.
+The Allies resumed their advance almost unopposed in early 1710, and by September had captured Douai, Béthune, Aire and Saint-Venant.
+Short of supplies, and with many regiments reduced to less than half their size, Villars could not risk the last French field army in another battle.